bma-bitte-mehr-affentheater-lln/build-action/README.md

 # build-action
-Github Action that builds our documents
+Github Action that builds and uploads our documents

 example: